-Judge Coxhead graduated from the University of Waikato Law School with a Bachelor of Laws (Hons) in 1994 and was admitted to the Bar in 1995.
+Judge Coxhead graduated from the University of Waikato Law School firstly with a Bachelor of Social Sciences and then with a Bachelor of Laws (Hons) in 1994 and was admitted to the Bar in 1995.
 He later completed a Master of Laws degree in 2000.

-Before he was appointed, he worked in private practice with McCaw Lewis Chapman mainly in the areas of Treaty of Waitangi, Māori land issues, criminal and general civil litigation.
-Following private practice he became a senior lecturer at the University of Waikato Law School lecturing in both graduate and post-graduate courses.
-He has also served as a former president of Te Huinga Roia Māori o Aotearoa – the New Zealand Māori Law Society.
+Before he was appointed, Judge Coxhead worked in private practice with McCaw Lewis Chapman mainly in the areas of Treaty of Waitangi, Māori land issues, criminal and general civil litigation.
+Following private practice, he became a senior lecturer at the University of Waikato Law School lecturing in both graduate and post-graduate courses.
+He has also served as a former president of Te Hunga Rōia Māori o Aotearoa – the New Zealand Māori Law Society.

 Judge Michael Doogan was appointed to the Māori Land Court on 25 January 2013.